gwenzhang/Voxel-Mamba/README.md

 ## Acknowledgments
 Voxel Mamba is based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) and [DSVT](https://github.com/Haiyang-W/DSVT).
-We also thank the Centerpoint, TransFusion, OctFormer, and HEDNet authors for their efforts.
+We also thank the Centerpoint, TransFusion, OctFormer, Mamba, and HEDNet authors for their efforts.